Oulart The Ballagh beat Slaughtneil

 Oulart, who claimed their seventh Leinster title last week, set down an early marker as they stormed into an eight-point lead inside the opening eight minutes, raising five white flags before Una Leacy fired low into Jolene Bradley's net after being teed up by Shelley Kehoe.

-That left Slaughtneil with it all to do, but they responded strongly, hitting an unanswered 0-5 as joint-captain Tina Bradley came to the fore with two frees and a point from play.
+That left five-in-a-row Ulster champions Slaughtneil with it all to do, but they responded strongly, hitting an unanswered 0-5 as joint-captain Tina Bradley came to the fore with two frees and a point from play.

-Unfortunately for the Derry club, their resurgence was halted when Oulart knocked over their sixth point before notching their second goal, Shelley Kehoe's free hitting Louise Dougan's hurl and ending up in Bradley's goal.
+Unfortunately for the Derry club, their resurgence was halted when Oulart knocked over their sixth point before notching their second goal, Ursula Jacob's free hitting Louise Dougan's hurl and ending up in Bradley's goal.

 The impressive Una Leacy also had the chance to score her second first-half goal but struck the post after a turnover in the Slaughtneil defence.